 Ever since the discovery of the weak nuclear force in radioactive decays more than 100 years ago, this interaction has continued to be a source of intrigue and new insights into fundamental particles and their interactions at the smallest distances.
-Among other surprises, the weak nuclear force taught us that nature distinguishes between particles and their mirror images (so-called parity violation, see ref.
-[1] and references therein), and that fundamental particle masses are emergent properties arising from their interaction with the constant, non-zero value of the Higgs field in the vacuum [2, 3, 4, 5, 6, 7, 8].
+Among other surprises, the weak nuclear force taught us that nature distinguishes between particles and their mirror images (the so-called parity violation, see ref.
+1 and references therein), and that fundamental particle masses are emergent properties arising from their interaction with the constant, non-zero value of the Higgs field in the vacuum^{2-8}.

-The W boson, as one of the carriers of the weak nuclear force, plays a special role in the well-developed theory of fundamental particles referred to as the Standard Model (SM) [9, 10, 11].
-Despite certain conceptual limitations [12], the SM continues to be extraordinarily successful in predicting the properties of fundamental particles and their interactions as witnessed by the spate of results obtained from experiments at the Large Hadron Collider (LHC) [13, 14].
+The W boson, as one of the carriers of the weak nuclear force (Fig. 1), has a special role in the well-developed theory of fundamental particles referred to as the Standard Model $(SM)^{9-11}$.
+Despite certain conceptual limitations12, the SM continues to be extraordinarily successful in predicting the properties of fundamental particles and their interactions as witnessed by the spate of results obtained from experiments at the Large Hadron Collider (LHC)^{13,14}.

-However, in the past few years, the high-precision measurement of the mass of the W boson [15] was found to differ significantly (7σ) from its calculated value in the SM [16, 17, 18], becoming the latest surprise in fundamental physics that points towards inadequacies of the SM and opening doors for further revelations.
-This measurement confirms the trend that almost all previous measurements have also been higher than the SM expectation (see Fig. 2) and is the first to achieve the requisite precision to create a sharp inconsistency with the SM.
+However, in the past few years, the high-precision measurement of the mass of the W boson15 was found to differ significantly (7 σ) from its calculated value in the SM16-18, becoming the latest surprise in fundamental physics that points towards inadequacies of the SM and opening doors for further revelations.
+This measurement confirms the trend that almost all previous measurements have also been higher than the SM expectation (Fig. 2) and is the first to achieve the requisite precision to create a sharp inconsistency with the SM.

-This Perspective recaps the role of the W boson mass, M_W , in the SM and its extensions, compares and contrasts W measurement techniques, and discusses prospects and future directions.
+This Perspective article recaps the role of the W boson mass, M_W , in the SM and its extensions, compares and contrasts M_W measurement techniques and discusses prospects and future directions.

-[H1] Historical overview
+Historical overview

-The direct observation of the W (refs [19, 20]) and Z (refs [21, 22]) bosons, the mediators of the weak interaction, at the CERN $Sp\bar{p}S$ collider in 1983 was a major milestone in the understanding of fundamental particles and their interactions.
+The direct observation of the W (refs.
+19,20) and Z (refs.
+21,22) bosons, the mediators of the weak interaction, at the CERN S $p\bar{p}$ S collider in 1983 was a major milestone in the understanding of fundamental particles and their interactions.
 Since then, the precise measurement of their masses has been one of the priorities of the subfield of particle physics that focuses on precision measurements.
-In a few years following the discovery of the W and Z bosons, their masses were measured with a precision of 2-0.5% (refs [23, 24, 25, 26, 27]).
-In the following two decades, the large electron-positron (LEP) collider at CERN [28, 29, 30, 31, 32, 33, 34, 35, 36] and the Tevatron proton-antiproton collider at Fermilab [37, 38, 39, 40, 41, 42, 43, 44, 45, 46] advanced these measurements.
-They surpassed 0.1% precision in the W boson mass [47] and achieved 23 parts per million precision in the mass of the Z boson [16].
-With the precise measurements of the Z boson mass, the lifetime of the muon and the coupling strength of the electromagnetic interaction, as well as the masses of the top quark and the Higgs boson, within the SM it is possible to calculate the expected mass of the W boson to an accuracy better than 0.01% [16].
+In a few years following the discovery of the W and Z bosons, their masses were measured with a precision of 2-0.5% (refs.
+23-27).
+In the following two decades, the large electron-positron (LEP) collider at CERN28-36 and the Tevatron proton-antiproton collider at Fermilab^{37-46} advanced these measurements.
+They surpassed 0.1% precision in the W boson mass47 and achieved 23 parts per million precision in the mass of the Z boson16.
+With the precise measurements of the Z boson mass, the lifetime of the muon and the coupling strength of the electromagnetic interaction, as well as the masses of the top quark and the Higgs boson, within the SM it is possible to calculate the expected mass of the W boson to an accuracy better than 0.01% (ref.
+16).